Want to make your bot smarter with Natural Language Understanding (NLU)?

 Testing your NLU data

-After providing the chatbot with an initial list of example sentences, it is time to run the first user test of the bot.
+After providing the chatbot with an initial list of Example Sentences, it is time to run the first user test of the bot.
 In the right side of the NLU Training Dashboard, you will be able to see a test area.
-Now, this might look inactive, which means you haven’t activated the state of your domain.
-To activate a state of a domain you have to turn it on.
-When a domain has already been tested its state is marked as green and if it has not been tested its state is marked as yellow.
+Now, this might look inactive, which means you haven’t activated the state of your Domain.
+To activate a state of a Domain you have to turn it on.
+When a Domain has already been trained its state is marked as purple and if it has not been tested its state is marked as yellow.
 Then you are ready to test your bot!